 App.
 400 words

-The objectives of the mini-symposium are to present and discuss state-of-the-art and novel numerical strategies for domain decomposition methods and partitioned analysis in coupled problems as fluid-structure interaction, thermo-mechanical problems, multi-physical problems in solid mechanics, smart materials, adaptive structures.
-This mini-symposium is focused on new and advanced strategies for the mesh tying and coupling of domains with several techniques and with different time scale.
+The main objective of this mini-symposium is to present and discuss both state-of-the-art and novel numerical strategies for domain decomposition and partitioned analysis within coupled problems such as fluid-structure interaction, thermo-mechanical problems, multi-physical problems in solid mechanics, smart materials and adaptive structures.
+The mini-symposium is particularly focused on advanced strategies for the coupling of different domains with mesh tying techniques and on the treatment of different time scales.

-Special attention is paid to the dynamics of an interface, its accuracy, energy preserving, and stability of numerical methods capturing dynamics of interface problems.
-The advanced time-stepping techniques for staggered strategy including heterogeneous asynchronous time schemes, Lie-group time integrations, and others are welcome.
+Special attention is paid to the dynamics of interfaces including solution accuracy, energy preserving properties, and stability of the underlying numerical methods capturing the dynamics of interface problems.
+Contributions on advanced time-stepping techniques for staggered coupling strategies, including heterogeneous asynchronous time integrators, Lie-group time integrators and others are also welcome.

-The proposed mini-symposium welcomes papers dealing with the implementation, parallel computing and HPC in interface multiphysics and applications of the interface related to contact-impact problems, fluid-structure interaction, sub-structuring, model order reduction, data-drive modelling in interface problems with AI and ML, etc.
+The proposed mini-symposium especially encourages contributors to put an emphasis on implementation aspects, parallel computing, HPC and cloud computing for interface multiphysics.
+Challenging applications of coupled interface dynamics related to contact-impact problems and fluid-structure interaction as well as dynamic sub-structuring, model order reduction and data-driven techniques (based on AI / ML etc.) round off the thematic portfolio.

-Emphasis will be placed on the discussion of accuracy, robustness, and performance of the proposed models and numerical techniques, as well as comparison with other classical numerical methods and available experiments.
-In definitive, the mini-symposium goal is to share ideas and make a step forward in the formulation and numerical solution of challenging coupled problems, with a multidisciplinary vision and accounting for all the complexities involved in the physical description of real-life problems with challenging applications.
+Each contribution should thoroughly address and discuss the accuracy, robustness, and performance of the proposed models and numerical techniques.
+Moreover, comparisons with other classical numerical methods and / or available experiments should be drawn.
+All in all, the objective of the mini-symposium is to share ideas and foster scientific exchange with regard to the formulation and numerical solution of interface mechanics in coupled problems.
+Being multidisciplinary by nature, the mini-smyposium advances the vision of accounting for all relevant complexities involved in the physical description of real-life problems and challenging application scenarios.